fivequarters/fusebit.io/src/_blog/_posts/monkeypatching-http-request.md

 You’ll also note that on several of the calls, there’s no `options` parameter - the values are implied via the string URL that is supplied.
 But on the ones that do have an `options` parameter, we have to make sure that when we do make changes, we don’t accidentally modify the object that’s supplied.
 The caller is not expecting the object to be changed, after all, and to violate that convention would be rude (and possibly introduce bugs!).

 So for the HTTP `options` object, we follow one simple rule: don’t modify the original.
-That means we need to make a safe copy (which can be hard, depending on what the caller supplies!), preserving the parameters and only creating anew the ones that we need for our specific monkeypatch.
+That means we need to make a safe copy (which can be hard, depending on what the caller supplies!), preserving the parameters and only creating anew the ones that we need for our specific monkey patch.

 ## What about results and errors?